 Where to Stay

 For those seeking something luxurious when experiencing Amritsar, the Hyatt Amritsar offers a plush, 5-star accommodations complete with all the modern amenities you can imagine.
-The Hyatt Amritsar is situated snugly in the center of the city, just a 10-minute journey from the Golden Temple.
+The Hyatt Amritsar is snugly in the center of the city, just a 10-minute journey from the Golden Temple.

 When You Leave